 Joints that feel stiff and turn pale and painful in cold conditions and feel better when warmed (Raynaud phenomenon)

 Scaly, rough, dry skin, which can lead to hair thinning

 Hard lumps under the skin caused by calcium deposits (calcinosis)

 Muscle weakness in the neck, hip, back, and shoulders

 Tiredness, fever, and weight loss

-Trouble rising from a chair or getting out of bed due to muscle weakness
+Trouble getting up from a chair or getting out of bed due to muscle weakness

 Sometimes the muscle inflammation can spread to other parts of the body including the heart, gastrointestinal tract, and lungs.
 Lung involvement can cause breathing trouble and coughing.
 Adults may have a low-grade fever, along with lung inflammation and sensitivity to light.

 First your healthcare provider will review your health history and do a physical exam.
 They'll look for an underlying disease, such as cancer.
 Your provider may also do the following tests: